ZcashFoundation/zebra/book/src/dev/private-testnet.md

 # Private Testnet Test

-The objective of a private testnet test is to test testnet activation in an isolated fashion, before the actual testnet activation.
-It is usually done using the current state of the existing testnet.
+The objective of a private Testnet test is to test Testnet activation of an upcoming network upgrade in an isolated fashion, before the actual Testnet activation.
+It is usually done using the current state of the existing Testnet.
 For NU6, it was done by ZF and ECC engineers over a call.

 ## Steps

 ### Make Backup

-Make a backup of your current testnet state.
-Rename/copy the `testnet` folder to `unknowntest` (because that is the name used by Zebra for custom testnets).
+Make a backup of your current Testnet state.
+Rename/copy the `testnet` folder in Zebra's state cache directory to the lowercase version of the configured network name, or the default `unknowntestnet` if no network name is explicitly configured.

 ### Set Protocol Version